kint-php/kint/writing-plugins.md

 As a result, when you try to read directly from an input variable that also happens to be an array, you'll end up with extra data.
 The way to fix this is to call `$this->parser->getCleanArray()` on the variable, which will shallow copy the array and remove the recursion marker for you.

-Note that as this is a shallow copy the first rule on this page still applies to the array's contents.
+Note that the first rule on this page still applies to the array's contents.

 ### Halting the parse

 If you want to prevent any other plugins or the parser from messing with your carefully crafted data, you'll want to call `$this->parser->haltParse()`.
 This will stop any more plugins from running and prevent the base parse too if your plugin is running first.

+You can use this with the `Parser::TRIGGER_BEGIN` trigger to prevent parsing entirely based on custom conditions.

 </section>
 <section id="example" markdown="1">